scottrlarson/profession/content/services/computer/assistance/decluttering.md

 \** I do not guarantee that these settings will remain permanently.
 Microsoft's [Windows feature updates](updates/update-windows-feature-updates), certain features they deem necessary, might be re-enabled during an update, which might require a future decluttering service.

 {{% service-price item="$112" %}}

+I can also customize any windows desktop feature, by removing features that get in the way of productivity, or adding ones that improve the user experience.

+{{% service-quote %}}